Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Declarations

-We acknowledge the European Research Council (ERC), which has funded this research under the European Union’s Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150), MINECO (ANSWER-ASAP, TIN2017-85160-C2-1-R), MICINN (SCANNER, PID2020-113230RB-C21) Xunta de Galicia (ED431C 2020/11), and Centro de Investigaci\'on de Galicia ``CITIC'', funded by Xunta de Galicia and the European Union (ERDF - Galicia 2014-2020 Program), by grant ED431G 2019/01.
+We acknowledge the European Research Council (ERC), which has funded this research under the European Union's Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150), ERDF/MICINN-AEI (PID2020-113230RB-C21, PID2020-113230RB-C22 and PID2023-147129OB-C22), Xunta de Galicia (ED431C 2020/11), and Centro de Investigación de Galicia ``CITIC'', funded by Xunta de Galicia and the European Union (ERDF - Galicia 2014-2020 Program), by grant ED431G 2019/01.
+Open Access funding provided thanks to the CRUE-CSIC agreement with Springer Nature.